petervdn/notivuecation/README.md

 # notivuecation

-Promise-based alerts, confirms and other notifications for Vue.js.
+Promise-based alert and confirm modal for Vue.js.
 This plugin requires Vuex and a component to render the notifications.

 A basic built-in component can be used, but you can easily switch to a custom implementation.